Welcome to Wellington port, officially known as “Windy Wellington”!

 4. Middle Earth – The World of Lord of the Rings

-- Mount Victoria – Only 15 minutes drive from Wellington port, Mount Victoria boasts not only magnificent views of the harbor, but also the Hobbit’s Hideaway – a filming location of the “Get off the Road” scene where the Hobbits hid from the Black Riders just outside of The Shire.
+- Mount Victoria – Only a 15-minute drive from Wellington port, Mount Victoria boasts not only magnificent views of the harbor, but also the Hobbit’s Hideaway – a filming location of the “Get off the Road” scene where the Hobbits hid from the Black Riders just outside of The Shire.

 - Weta Cave is a mini-museum featuring original props, displays, and costumes from The Lord of the Rings and The Hobbit to Avatar and District 9.
 The place is absolutely fascinating and you get to experience how heavy the actual costumes are, touch and see them in reality and go behind the scenes where you can see incredibly talented staff creating new costumes and props for new movies!
 There is also a very short video about the workshop at the site.
 Weta Cave is wheelchair accessible.

 - Hutt River – Known in the movie as River Anduin, a part of the Hutt River was used for shots of The Fellowship of the Ring traveling in boats after leaving Lothlorien toward Gondor (Poet’s Park is the name of the location where they launched the boats).
-It takes approximately 30 minutes drive to reach this location.
+It takes approximately a 30-minute drive to reach this location.

-- Harcourt Park, Upper Hutt – Just 5 minutes drive north of Hutt River’s Poet’s Park, you’ll reach this beautiful park that was a filming location of the gardens of Isengard!
+- Harcourt Park, Upper Hutt – Just a 5-minute drive north of Hutt River’s Poet’s Park, you’ll reach this beautiful park that was a filming location of the gardens of Isengard!

 - Kaitoke Regional Park – Located a 10-minute drive north of Upper Hutt and Harcourt Park, this beautiful park was a filming site of the magical Rivendell and is known for its numerous walking trails, massive trees, a swingbridge, hiking, and camping activities!